 Maybe you’re sat there thinking “well I add detail, I fill my writing with description.”
 Great, you should make sure there is strong description.
 But too often writers can end up using notion rather than detail.

-So today I want to talk about large casts!
-By large casts I am talking about main and secondary characters (not the odd village baker passing through a random scene, never to be heard from again.)
+So today I want to talk about massive cast of character.
+I am talking about main and secondary characters (not the odd village baker passing through a random scene, never to be heard from again.)

 This week’s guest poster is the lovely Kim Chance who you might know from her successful Youtube channel.
 Her post is a fascinating letter to No. Enjoy 🙂

 We need to talk.
 I’ve been putting this off for a while now, but I think it’s finally time for me to get this off my chest.
 I hope you won’t take this personally because as cliché as it sounds, it really is me and not you….well, for the most part.

 It’s time for the truth, and it boils down to this: I’m exhausted of you, No. Completely and utterly exhausted.
 There.
 I said it, and I’m sorry.
 But it’s true.

 When we first met, you hardly bothered me.
 In fact, every time you walked in with that ridiculous sashay of yours, I would laugh and tell myself that you didn’t matter because I was much bigger than you.
 However, lately, you’ve grown in size.
 Like a freaking beanstalk, you’ve gone from being a tiny little bean, to being this enormous, ever-growing plant that’s stuck smack dab in the middle of my life.
 It’s getting a little harder to pretend that I’m not frustrated by you.

 This week’s guest post if by the lovely Lorraine Ambers, Writer and Queen of Daydreams, who talks about who own personal experiences and how you really are, never too old to learn.

 You’re never too old to learn by Lorraine Ambers